magento/pagebuilder-docs/docs/reference/events.md

 ### `stage:viewportChangeAfter` {#stageviewportchangeafter}

-Triggered for viewport/breakpoint changes on the storefront.
+Triggered for viewport changes in the Admin.
-Listen for this event in your content type's `widget.js` to handle responsive changes in the storefront.
+Handle this event to control responsive changes to your content type from within your `widget` controls.
+Your `widget` should handle this event for cases where your content type is contained within a Block or Dynamic Block.
+In these cases, your content type's `widget` is loaded in the Admin, not your `preview` component.

 ```js
 events.on(`stage:viewportChangeAfter`, function (args) {});